CodeGRAG: Bridging the Gap between Natural Language and Programming Language via Graphical Retrieval Augmented Generation: Experiments

 \subsection{Main Results}

-The main results are summarized in Table~\ref{tab:res}.
-Code-RAG represents directly using the raw code block as the retrieved knowledge and \modelname refers to using the graphical view as the knowledge.
-From the results, we can draw the following conclusions:
+The main results are summarized in Table~\ref{tab:res} and Table~\ref{tab:soft}.
+From the results, we can draw the following conclusions.

-\textbf{RQ1.} The proposed \modelname could offer performance gain against the base model, which validates the effectiveness of the proposed RAG for code generation framework.
+\textbf{RQ1.} The proposed \modelname could offer performance gain against the base model, which validates the effectiveness of the proposed graphical retrieval augmented generation for code generation framework.

-\textbf{RQ2.} The model with \modelname could beat model with raw code block augmented generation.
+\textbf{RQ2.} The model informed by the meta-graph (\modelname) could beat model informed by the raw code block.
 From the results, we can see that the proposed graph view could summarize the useful structural syntax information and filter out the noises, which could offer more informative knowledge hints than the raw code block.

-\textbf{RQ3.} Python code generation is improved with cross-lingual retrieval, which uses C++ code and corresponding graphical views as the retrieved knowledge for an enhanced generation.
-Therefore, the proposed \modelname could offer cross-lingual augmentation.
-This validates that the proposed graphical view could abstract the high-level and inherent information (e.g., the control and data flow to solve a specific problem) of the code blocks, which are shared across different programming languages regarding solving the same problem.
+In addition, inserting the intermediate representations of codes into the prompt can stimulate the corresponding programming knowledge of LLMs.